swup/docs/src/docs/hooks/hooks.md

 Swup provides a variety of hooks that allow listening to lifecycle events, customizing the transition process as well as triggering custom logic at specific points.

+## Registering handlers

-You can register hooks on swup's `hooks` registry:
+You can register hooks on swup's `hooks` registry.

-## Register a handler

 ```javascript
 // Log to the console on each page view